 Admissions: International Students

-- A bachelor's degree (in any subject) and 3.0 GPA
+- A bachelor’s degree in in any subject*

 - Prospective students must have also completed the following courses at the undergraduate or graduate level: